CBIIT/cellminercdb/www/files/guide.md

 **Figure 6**: same example as previous figure with the lasso algorithm

 <h3 id="data">Data</h3>
-This option shows the detailed data for the model variables for each cell line as well as the predicted and cross-validation (10-fold cross validation) predicted responses.
+This option shows the detailed data for the model variables for each cell line.
+Both the 10-fold cross validation (CV) as well as the predicted responses are given.
 The data is displayed as a table with filtering options for each column.

 ![Screenshot of CellMinerCDB Application](files/Slide07.jpg)